UtrechtUniversity/researchcloud-items/docs/roles/pipx_install_systemwide.md

 ## Summary

-Installs `pip` packages to a common location so that the can be used by all users on a machine. **An ordinary `pip install` as user `root` is not recommended, as it may interfere with `pip` packages installed by the system package manager (e.g. `apt`).
-So instead, use this role** to install packages to `/usr/local/pip` (by default).
+Installs python-based applications to a common location that can be used by all users on a machine, using [pipx](https://pipx.pypa.io/stable/). **An ordinary `pip install` as user `root` is not recommended, as it may interfere with `pip` packages installed by the system package manager (e.g. `apt`).
+So instead, use this role** to install applications to `/usr/local/uu-pip` (by default).

+Note: `pipx` should only be used to install (GUI or command line) applications, not libraries!

 ## Requires